JSTOR-Labs/plant-humanities/docs/content/cacao.md

 Ancient Maya leaders represented themselves as or in relation to this cycle and its  associated  plants  of importance, mainly cacao and maize, attempting to embody the power of the natural world.
 For example, we see the  ancient Maya  depict ancestors of rulers  as cacao trees  growing from the sarcophagi of dead  ‘maize god’  rulers  and  cacao trees anthropomorphized  as deities.
 By invoking this cycle in representing themselves and deities, Maya political leaders were giving precedence to the subsistence practices, ideologies, and plants they incorporated.
 Given this ancient association of cacao with the power of the natural world, it is not surprising to see cacao as an ingredient in the Badianus’ recipes for curing fear and malaise, particularly for political leaders.
 <var data-scope="local" id="Q28567" data-aliases="Maya"></var>

-The presence of cacao in a remedy for hurt feet within the Badianus wittily echoes the realities of indigenous economic networks.
-Without beasts of burden, the long-distance transport of cacao from the neotropics to the Mexica capital would have certainly caused one’s feet to ache.
-In Hernán Cortés’ conquistador accounts, several regions are recognized for their tribute of cacao to the Mexica empire including Huauthla, Soconusco, and Cotaxtla, all of which are hundreds of miles from the capital.
-We learn from many other early colonial documents that roasted cacao beans were used as a currency throughout Mesoamerican history, highlighting how important a trade good this plant would have been.
-The political prowess needed to build and maintain the production and exchange networks associated with cacao would have certainly manufactured powerful polities across the neotropics.
+The presence of cacao in a remedy for hurt feet within the Badianus also wittily illustrates the realities of  indigenous  Mesoamerican lifeways.
+Without beasts of burden, the  long-distance transport of cacao from the neotropics to Tenochtitlan, the Mexica capital, would have certainly caused one’s feet to ache.
+For example, in  Hernán Cortés’ conquistador accounts, several regions are recognized for their tribute of cacao to the Mexica empire including  Huauthla,  Soconusco, and  Cotaxtla, all of which are hundreds of miles from Tenochtitlan.

+We learn from many other early colonial documents that roasted cacao beans were used as a currency throughout Mesoamerica, highlighting how  important a  trade good  this plant would have been by the time Europeans arrived.
+This relationship between long-distance trade and cacao is also reflected in the ancient Maya God L, who is typically depicted in relation to cacao and merchant regalia.[^ref9]
 <var data-map title="World" data-center="19.431947, -99.133335" data-zoom="5"></var>
 <var data-map-layer
      title="Neotropic Ecozone"